-9 - Updating Connected Worker Platform
+8 - Updating Connected Worker Platform

-Review the following information to plan your update.
+First, review the Connected Worker Platform Release Notes for information regarding the order of component updates as well as backwards compatibility information, and then review following information to plan your update.
 Infrastructure refers to NES, the Nymi Band Application and the Nymi Runtime software.